syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-find-and-replace.md

 ## Find and replace in specific slide

-You can find text in a Presentation document and replace it with other text in a specific slide.
+You can find a text in specific PowerPoint slide (slide, notes slide, master slide or layout slide) and replace it with other text.

 The following code example illustrates how to find a particular text and replace with other text in a specific slide.